Risad-Raihan/SM_AI_developer_tasks/README.md

 - The Gale Encyclopedia of Medicine
 - Davidson's Principles and Practice of Medicine
-- HuggingFace for providing access to state-of-the-art language models
+- Google for providing access to the Gemini API
 - The LangChain community for the excellent RAG framework

 ---